martijndevries/HandwrittenEquationRendering/README.md

     <li> Matplotlib version 3.7.1 </li>
     <li> OpenCV (or cv2) version 4.7.0 </li>
     <li> Jellyfish version 0.11.2 </li>
     <li> Tensorflow version 2.10.0. <b>Note:</b> In order to save the efficientnet model using tensorflows model.save() function, I had to edit some code in the package folder.
-It appears that efficientNet does save with no issues on Tensorflow 2.9 or lower</li>
+It appears that efficientNet does save with no issues on Tensorflow 2.9 or lower.
+The trained model is also included in this repository. </li>
 </ul>

 ## Repository Overview